For information, call:

 A membership fee of $35.00 per semester is required to take courses.
 Each course has an additional cost, based on number of class meetings, as shown in the details of the course description.
 You may see a summary of course information here.

 Pre-registration is required for all courses; see registration information here.
-Registration opens January 3, 9:00 AM.
+Registration opens August 12, 9:00 AM, for both Open House and online.
 You may not register for a course until that time.

 Apple Technology